jheyman/blog/pages/AndroidBackup/index.md

 #### Backup Contacts

 For Contacts, things get much more difficult.
 Different Android versions use different locations for the Contacts database, which is not accessible externally on a non-rooted device anyway.
 I also happen to use multiple Google accounts on the same device, which makes things more complex.
 The most simple and robust way I found to get ALL contact information is to use the Contacts app itself to export the contacts to a single file on the SD card, and then get this file through adb.
 This is quite straightforward to do manually, but much harder to automate.
-But not to worry, adb provides the ability to simulate user taps on the screen, so we just have to note the coordinates of the appropriate touch points and replay them later.<br><br>
+But not to worry, adb provides the ability to simulate user taps on the screen, so we just have to note the coordinates of the appropriate touch points and replay them later.<br>

 To figure out what the touch coordinates should be, there is a nice option in the Developer options menu to display an overlay with X and Y coordinates whenever user touches the screen: